A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: Introduction

-\item Third, in Sections \ref{sec:group} to \ref{sec:spectral_ini}, we verify the conditions required by the master theorem for concrete subgroups ($\mathcal{O}(d)$, $\mathcal{SO}(d)$, $\mathcal{P}(d)$ and $\mathcal{Z}_m$), a random measurement graph model (the Erd\"os-R\'enyi graphs), a noise model (the sub-Gaussian noise) and a particular initialization by a novel spectral estimator.
-As a consequence of the validity of these conditions, the master theorem provides a strong theoretical guarantee for the performance of our non-convex approach to a large class of practically relevant group synchronization problems.
-For cyclic synchronization $\mathcal{Z}_m$-\sync, another non-convex approach is developed in \cite{chen2018projected}.
-However, unlike the one in \cite{chen2018projected}, the dimension of the iterate and computational cost of our non-convex approach do not increase with $m$.
-Therefore, ours is much more efficient. \end{itemize} Although the idea of solving synchronization problems using GPM is natural in view of the above discussion, due to the non-commutativity of the orthogonal group $\mathcal{O}(d)$, many of the key steps in \cite{liu2016estimation} that rely on the commutativity of $\mathcal{SO}(2)$ break down.
+Although the idea of applying GPM to solve synchronization problems over closed subgroups of the orthogonal group $\mathcal{O}(d)$ is natural in view of our earlier discussion, due to the non-commutativity of $\mathcal{O}(d)$, many of the key steps in \cite{liu2016estimation} that rely on the commutativity of $\mathcal{SO}(2)$ break down.
 Hence, extending the theoretical results in \cite{liu2016estimation} to synchronization problems over general subgroups of $\mathcal{O}(d)$ is highly non-trivial.
-Furthermore, the measurement and noise settings in this paper are also significantly more general than those considered in \cite{liu2016estimation}.
+Furthermore, the measurement and noise settings in this paper are significantly more general than those considered in \cite{liu2016estimation}.
+It should also be pointed out that for cyclic synchronization $\mathcal{Z}_m$-\sync, another non-convex approach was developed in \cite{chen2018projected}.
+However, unlike the approach in \cite{chen2018projected}, the dimension of the iterates and the computational cost of our approach do not increase with $m$.
+Therefore, our approach is arguably more efficient.